 There has been a lot of recent concern about COVID-19, or the novel coronavirus.
 As a dentist and a Geelong local, I share your concerns.
 The prevention of transmission of infectious diseases is always at the top of my mind because this is something that my team and I are aware of every day.

-In this article, I will share with you the many ways my practice protects our patients, community and ourselves from the risk of contracting illnesses and diseases, including coronavirus.
+In this message, I will share with you the many ways our practice protects our patients, community and ourselves from the risk of contracting illnesses and diseases, including coronavirus.

 Some Examples Of Infection Control Measures That We Carry Out For Your Safety

-Some infection control procedures we follow are called “Standard Precautions.”
-These are the essential processes of infection control.
+These “Standard Precautions” are the essential processes of infection control.
 They include:

-- Implementation of good hand hygiene (including effective hand-washing) consistent with the national hand hygiene initiative from Hand Hygiene Australia (HHA)
+- Implementation of good hand hygiene consistent with the national hand hygiene initiative from Hand Hygiene Australia (HHA)

 - The use of personal protection equipment such as gloves, masks, eye protection and protective outerwear

 - Safe handling and disposing of contaminated waste and sharps